jabbar-gabbar/spear/README.md

 In case the configuration gets wiped out for some reason, it is recommended to backup inventory files to S3 as shown in the third backup configuration above.

 Spear uses AWS SDK to communicate with S3 bucket.
-You will need to choose access keys and store them appropriately in your environment, please see AWS documentation for more information [https://docs.aws.amazon.com/sdk-for-rust/latest/dg/credentials.html](https://docs.aws.amazon.com/sdk-for-rust/latest/dg/credentials.html)
+You will need to choose access keys and store them appropriately in your environment.
+Please see AWS documentation for more information [https://docs.aws.amazon.com/sdk-for-rust/latest/dg/credentials.html](https://docs.aws.amazon.com/sdk-for-rust/latest/dg/credentials.html)

 Spear can run on schedule basis, you can find more information [here.](docs/schedule-task.md)